 Naming Things and Keeping Functions Simple

 Master two habits and you’ll change the way you write code: choose intentional names and keep functions small.
-These are the bedrock practices that make code understandable and safe to change.
+These are bedrock practices that make code understandable and safe to change.

 Names That Tell a Story